 Substation & Edge-of-the-Grid Automation from Intel & Capgemini

 Intel and Capgemini’s Substation & Edge-of-the-Grid Automation service offer is the only non-proprietary, true end-to-end, industry-driven solution that addresses the full energy value chain, from technology supply, consulting and business services, to implementation and integration

 through delivery and operations.

 The solution combines Capgemini’s extensive domain expertise and business consulting services with Intel’s bestin-class technology and AI/machine learning capabilities to help utility clients enable the multidirectional flow needed to seamlessly manage supply and demand across the grid, including large and small loads and a variety of generation sources through a distributed intelligence model.

-Download our latest insight to explore the concept of a smart substation and how organisations can harness this new asset to modernise the grid, tackle the climate change crisis, and enable valuable new revenue streams.
+Download our latest insight to explore the concept of a smart substation and how organizations can harness this new asset to modernize the grid, tackle the climate change crisis, and enable valuable new revenue streams.